 For more information, please visit the Medications at School page.

-Illness at school: If a child who comes to the office complaining of “illness” does not have a fever, we have them rest for 15 minutes.
+Illness at school: If a child who comes to the office complaining of “illness” does not have a fever or a contributing factor, we have them rest for 10-15 minutes.
 They are then sent back to class for a trial period.
 When a student is ill enough to be sent to the health room a second time, we routinely call a parent.
 Any child with a fever of 100 degrees or above must be sent home.
 Parents need to sign the student out through the school office.
 All students seen in the Health Room must bring a pass from their teacher.
 Occasionally students will have to wait to be seen by Health Room staff while we assess emergencies.

 Injuries at school: Injuries are often seen in our office.
 Injured areas that are nonspecific, mild, or do not exhibit severe symptoms are treated with cold packs, ice packs and rest as needed.
 More severe injuries are provided care specific to the injury, ex. gel or ice packs, immobilization, neurological examinations, circulation checks, etc. In these cases, parents are notified.
 We always attempt to notify a parent when a student bumps their head (so that parents know to monitor closely that evening at home).

 Please report all communicable diseases, including cases of strep, pink eye, chicken pox, head lice and fifth’s disease to your child's Health Office.
 If your child is absent from school due to a communicable disease, he/she may be required to have a doctor’s permit to return to class and/or be readmitted by the school nurse.

 First aid will be given for minor injuries only.
 If injuries are serious, the parents/guardians will be contacted, but if we are unable to reach them, the student will be transported to the hospital at the expense of the parents/guardian.
 If a child becomes ill at school, parents will be called.
 Please be sure your correct emergency, work and home phone numbers are reported to the school office.